nordcomputer/opskinsbot/readme.md

 <b>Installation:</b>
 - copy the script into the desired location
 - open the script and insert your OPSkinskey and your Telegram-Bot-Token
+- Rename or copy sample-credentials.py to credentials.py and add your token/key
+- Your credentials for opskins and your telegram bot
 - make sure, your dependencies are installed
 - run the script